EPCCed/eidf-docs/docs/services/datapublishing/accessing.md

 endpoint_url=https://s3.eidf.ac.uk
 ```

-The `endpoint_url` means that you do not have to explicitly specify the URL every time after the `--endpoint-url` flag, you can just miss that ifnormation out.
+The `endpoint_url` means that you do not have to explicitly specify the URL every time after the `--endpoint-url` flag, you can just miss that information out.
 You will also have to provide your access key id (`<key>`) and your access key (`<secret>`) - we will provide you with these.

 You can use an environment variable to specify the AWS end point instead: